XiangXu/Programming-Daily-Learning/ComputerNetwork/6_Cookie_Session.md

 ## Cookie

-**Cookies are name-value pari messages that web servers pass to you web browser when you visit websites**.
+**Cookies are name-value pair messages that web servers pass to you web browser when you visit websites**.

 Common uses of cookies are authentication, storing of site perference, shopping cart item, and server session identification.